drakkan/sftpgo/README.md

 - For Ubuntu a PPA is available [here](https://launchpad.net/~sftpgo/+archive/ubuntu/sftpgo).
 - Void Linux provides an [official package](https://github.com/void-linux/void-packages/tree/master/srcpkgs/sftpgo).

-SFTPGo is also available on [AWS Marketplace](https://aws.amazon.com/marketplace/seller-profile?id=6e849ab8-70a6-47de-9a43-13c3fa849335), purchasing from there will help keep SFTPGo a long-term sustainable project.
+SFTPGo is also available on [AWS Marketplace](https://aws.amazon.com/marketplace/seller-profile?id=6e849ab8-70a6-47de-9a43-13c3fa849335) and [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/prasselsrl1645470739547.sftpgo_linux), purchasing from there will help keep SFTPGo a long-term sustainable project.

-On FreeBSD you can install from the [SFTPGo port](https://www.freshports.org/ftp/sftpgo).

-On DragonFlyBSD you can install SFTPGo from [DPorts](https://github.com/DragonFlyBSD/DPorts/tree/master/ftp/sftpgo).

 On Windows you can use: